src-d/lookout/README.md

 If you are developing an Analyzer, please check [SDK documentation](./sdk/README.md).

-It includes a curl-style binary that allows to trigger Analyzers directly, without launching a full lookout server.
+It includes a curl-style binary `lookout-sdk` that allows to trigger Analyzers directly, without launching a full lookout server.

 # Installation